slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
-> *"I've been on a calendar, but I have never been on time." -- Marilyn Monroe*
 > *"Many fail to finish, but many more fail to start.
 The hardest work in any work is to start.
 You can’t finish until you start, so get good at starting."*
 > *"Not too soon and not too late; the secret of education lies in choosing the right time to do things." -- Natalia Ginzburg*
 > *"The beginning is the most important part of the work." -- Plato*
 > *"The person who removes a mountain begins by carrying away small stones." -- Chinese Proverb*
 > *"Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice, but for those who love, time is eternity." -- Henry Van Dyke*
-> *"What's well begun is half done." -- Horace*
-> *"You may delay, but time will not." -- Ben Franklin*
 > *"When you are stuck or overwhelmed, focus on the smallest possible thing that moves your project forward."*
 > *"Whatever you can do, or dream you can, begin it.
 Boldness has genius, power and magic in it." -- Goethe*
-> *"Better bored than busy."
--- Naval Ravikant*
 - keep earning your title, or it expires. -- derek sivers
-> *"Beginnings are always messy." -- John Galsworthy*

 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais